vircadia/vircadia-docs-sphinx/docs/source/create/avatars/custom-animations.rst

 Create a Custom Avatar Animation JSON file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can edit or replace the existing Avatar Animation JSON file to override the standard animations.
+If you're not comfortable using a script, you can edit or replace the existing Avatar Animation JSON file to override the standard animations.

 .. note:: If you create a custom JSON file for your avatar's animations, you will not inherit any updates made to the standard animations' JSON file.
 You can perform a text merge to the latest version at any time.